sruffner/XSort/xsort/assets/views.md

 corner of the view.

-Each time the channel traces are updated, **XSort** adjusts the vertical scale in accordance with the worst-case peak-to-peak voltage excursion observed across all the traces.You can manually adjust the scale between +/-50 and +/-1000uV using the slider control at the bottom right.
+Each time the channel traces are updated, **XSort** adjusts the vertical scale in accordance with the worst-case peak-to-peak voltage excursion observed across all the traces.
+You can manually adjust the scale between +/-50 and +/-1000uV using the slider control at the bottom right.